TLDR

 The 1820 yellow fever epidemic claimed over 700 lives in Savannah - officially recorded as 666, but rounded up to avoid Satanic associations.
 Most victims were buried in mass graves within Colonial Park.
 When Union soldiers occupied Savannah in 1864, they sheltered inside burial vaults and vandalized headstones with their bayonets, changing dates to absurd figures - one man supposedly lived 544 years, another 421.

 Visitors today report some of Savannah's most intense paranormal activity.
 Cold drafts cut through sweltering summer heat.
 Whispers rise from empty pathways.
 An eerie green mist floats above the headstones at dusk.
 Shadowy figures lurk among the graves, peeking around monuments before vanishing when approached.
-The most famous ghost is Rene Rondolier, a suspected murderer whose apparition has been seen walking through the cemetery or hanging from the old "Hanging Tree" near the back.
+The most famous ghost is Rene Rondolier, a suspected murderer whose ghost has been seen walking through the cemetery or hanging from the old "Hanging Tree" near the back.
 Many believe the desecration of these burial grounds fuels the intense spiritual energy that emanates from Colonial Park to this day.

 Researched from 7 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.